 Too Faced Sweet Peach Palette (Cruelty-free & vegan – this one is also gluten-free!)

 The final – and best – product is Too Faced’s Sweet Peach Palette.
 Not only are the shades beautiful, but it also smells like peaches.
-The palette includes 18 peachy pinks, corals, bronzes, and purples matte and shimmer shades, and it also comes with a how-to guide that shows some simple looks to recreate using these colors.
-These colors blend incredibly together, and they are the perfect spring/summer shades.
+The palette includes 18 peachy pinks, corals, bronzes, and purples matte and shimmer shades.
+It also comes with a how-to guide that shows some simple looks to recreate using these colors.
+These colors blend beautifully together, and they are the perfect spring/summer shades.
 The packaging is also a tin which makes it easy and safe to travel with because the risk of the shades cracking is minimized.

-While it’s fun to experiment with our appearance, an animal should never be experimented on especially with toxic materials that can end its life.
-I think it’s important to make an effort to be smarter and better consumers and be aware of what companies are doing when it’s not right in front of us.
+While it’s fun to experiment with our appearance, an animal should never be experimented on.
+Especially with toxic materials that can end its life.
+I think it’s important to make an effort to be smarter, better consumers, and be aware of what companies are doing – particularly when it’s not right in front of us.